hpi-swt2-exercise/rails-exercise-16/README.md

 * When you are done, push your changes.
 * Travis CI will now try to build your project.

-## 5) Check your inbox
+## 5) Check your inbox / issues

-* You will be notified of problems via Github issues.
+* You will be notified of problems via GitHub issues.
 * While you wait, see if your code can use some refactorings, continue reading the tutorial, or plan the next steps.

 ## 6) For each ticket

 * Write a test that documents the missing or failing behavior.
-  * Unit tests are preferred.
 * Commit the failing test and reference the issue.
   * The commit message could be `Failing test for #<ISSUE NUMBER>`.
   * There is no need to push the failing commit.